GiovanH/fansim-engine/README.md

 ## Guide for users:

+1. Download this repository.
+You can use git or simply download the current version as a zip file.
-Download this repository, put the fan volumes you want in the `custom_volumes` folder, and run `src/launcher.py` with a recent version of Python.
+2. Put the fan volumes you want to use in the `custom_volumes` folder.
+3. Run `src/launcher.py` with a recent version of Python.

 ## FAQ:

+or, "this is easier than documentation."
+AMA!

 Q: What's a "recent version of python"?

 A: 3.6 or above

-Q:

-AMA

-## Technical notes:

-This does not overwrite any game files and should be compatable with all future updates!
-The only content this overrides is the main menu to add a menu option.
-(Here, just a plain `> ` for now.)
-You cannot use any of this to pirate pesterquest.
+Q: Can I package a mod as a standalone distributable that people who don't own pesterquest can play?

+A: Yes, actually!
+Use `dist_standalone.py`.
+[Read this document for more details.](./doc/pqlite.md)

+Q: I packaged my mod as a standalone distributable but I get an error when I run it!

+A: You're probably referencing assets that are present in the base game.
+In a standalone distribution, you won't have access to the pesterquest characters, images, or audio: you'll need to manually add those if you want them, or simply distribute the mod normally.

 ## Guide for developers:

 Incomplete, please see the demo packages in `custom_volumes/` and `custom_volumes_other/`.

+Please read the docstrings of the rpy files in `src/sys` for the latest details about features.

 The core difficulty is that ren'py dumps all the names into a global namespace, so we need to coordinate to avoid name conflicts.

 ## Features
+a partial list

+**Hemospectrum tools**

+**Automatic quirk formatting**

+**Dialog tools**

 **Preprocessor substitution**

 In order to help you avoid namespace conflicts, the patcher runs a text preprocessor on your files.
-The following substitutions are availible:
+The following substitutions are available:

 - `{{assets}}`: Points to the package-level assets folder.
 Use this as your `assets` folder, the folder containing assets unique to your package.
 - `{{asssets_commmon}}`: Points to the common assets folder identified by `assets_common`.
 Use this sparingly and remember to namespace any assets you put here.
-- `{{p}}` and `__p__`: Interchangable.
+- `{{p}}` and `__p__`: Interchangeable.
 These are a package-specific prefix: define names starting with these to avoid namespace conflicts.
 The latter version is provided for ease in syntax highlighting.
 - `{{package_id}}`: This is the unique ID of your package, for use in other areas.
 Be careful: this is not guaranteed to have any relation to the package-specific prefix!
 - `{{package_entrypoint}}`: This is the the first part of your entry label.
 PQMS will direct players to the label `{{package_entrypoint}}_{route_id}` when they start your route.
-Note that `{route_id}` is *not* a preprocessor substituion; you will need to fill this in manually.
+Note that `{route_id}` is *not* a preprocessor substitution; you will need to fill this in manually.

+TLDR:

+- All your custom names (labels, defines, characters, transforms, image ids, etc) should have `__p__` somewhere in the name so pqms can prevent conflicts for you
+- The package entrypoint must conform exactly to either ``{{package_entrypoint}}_{route_id}`` or ``__package_entrypoint___{route_id}``.
+(Two, one, three underscores.)
+- You might be tempted to ignore all of this.
+If you do, things may work at first. ***Please do not do this.***

 ### What's in the box: